 Although many people do, a Will is not something which should be put off.
 The consequences of not making a Will can cause upset and conflict between families.

 - Unmarried partners may not receive anything from your estate, unless you have made a Will in their favour.

 - If your estate is divided according to the intestacy rules, your spouse or civil partner may not receive as much as you would have intended them to.

 - If you die without leaving a Will and have no spouse or children, your parents of siblings may inherit your estate, even if you’d prefer it to go elsewhere.

 - The absence of a Will can sometimes lead to family disputes.

-- Without a Will, your family could face a larger Inheritance Tax bill than necessary as a Will can help with the tax-planning process
+- Without a Will, your family could face a larger Inheritance Tax bill than necessary.
+A Will can help with the tax-planning process

 If you’re asking yourself “Do I need a Will?”, it will probably means that you do.
 Wheelers Solicitors can fully support you in all stages of creating a Will and will take the time to fully explain the process to you.
 If you would like to arrange an appointment to discuss making a Will, please phone the office on (01983) 533938 or contact us here.